telerik/xaml-docs/controls/raddatapager/how-to/change-page-size-dynamically.md

 ![RadDataPager with dynamic PageSize](images/RadDataPager_ChangePageSizeDynamically.png)

->tip You may download a full runnable sample project illustrating the approach described in this [Code Library](http://www.telerik.com/community/code-library/silverlight/datapager/dynamically-change-the-pagesize-of-raddatapager.aspx).
+>tip You can download a runnable project on the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk/tree/master/DataPager/ChangePageSizeDynamically).

+>You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) which provides a more convenient approach in exploring and executing the examples in the Telerik xaml-sdk repository.

 ## See Also: